 Begin at Breakfast

-Get ahead of the game and start your day with whole grain cereal, fruit and low fat milk or yogurt.
-For example, Overnight Oats are a perfect grab and go option.
+Get ahead of the game and start your day with whole grain cereal, fruit and low fat milk or yogurt, which are all included in this Berry Nutritious Acai Bowl, or a grab and go option like Overnight Oats or Yogurt and Berry Popsicles.

 Milk With Meals

-Make low fat and fat free milk your beverage of choice with meals.
-Use these lower fat options to modify your favorite tea latte or hot chocolate milk to warm up your day.
+Make low fat or fat free milk your beverage of choice with meals.
+Use these lower fat options to modify your favorite tea latte or hot chocolate to warm up your day.

 Vary Your Veggies